ntnhut/LeetSolve/docs/source/Two_Pointers/08_TP_11_Container_With_Most_Water_int.md

 This approach optimizes the computation by avoiding redundant calculations and efficiently exploring the solution space using two pointers.

 ### Complexity

-This solution has a time complexity of `O(n)`, where `n` is the number of elements in the `height` vector.
-It iterates through the elements once using the two-pointer approach, resulting in a linear time complexity.
-The space complexity is `O(1)`, as it only uses a constant amount of extra space to store the `maxA`, `i`, and `j` variables.

 * Runtime: `O(n)`, where `n = height.length`.
 * Extra space: `O(1)`.